High Sparrow

-The High Sparrow is a fictional character in the A Song of Ice and Fire series of high fantasy novels by American author George R. R. Martin and its television adaptation Game of Thrones.
+The High Sparrow is a fictional character in the A Song of Ice and Fire series of high fantasy novels by American author George R. R. Martin and its television adaptation, Game of Thrones.

 The High Sparrow first appears in A Feast for Crows (2005) and subsequently appeared in Martin's A Dance with Dragons (2011).
 He is the de facto leader of the protest 'sparrow' movement that arises from the Faith of the Seven as a result of the carnage inflicted by the War of Five Kings.
-Although he appears to be humble and compassionate, his demeanor belies his shrewd and unrelenting fanaticism, which often borders on dangerous zealotry.
-He becomes of central importance to the shadow conflicts at court between Houses Lannister and Tyrell, and is open about his disgust with the corruption and impiety in the capital.
+Although he appears to be humble and compassionate, his demeanor belies his shrewd and unrelenting religious fanaticism, which often borders on dangerous zealotry.
+He becomes of central importance to the shadow conflicts at court between Houses Lannister and Tyrell, and he is open about his disgust with the corruption and impiety of the capital.
 His true name is unknown; his title was given mockingly by political opponents as a comparison to the formal leader of the Faith, the High Septon.

 The character is portrayed by Welsh actor Jonathan Pryce in the HBO television adaptation.
 The High Sparrow shares many similarities with Girolamo Savonarola, an Italian friar who de facto ruled the Republic of Florence from 1494 to 1498, denouncing clerical corruption, despotic rule and the exploitation of the poor.

 Character profile

-The High Sparrow is a prominent member of the "sparrows", a religious movement formed during the War of the Five Kings, and a septon (priest) in the Faith of the Seven.
+The High Sparrow is a prominent member of the "sparrows", a religious movement formed during the War of the Five Kings, and a septon (or priest) in the Faith of the Seven.
 He is a small, thin, hard-eyed, grey-haired old man with a heavily lined face.
-He does not wear rich robes or any gold; instead, he wears a simple white wool tunic.
+He wears no rich robes or gold; instead, he wears a simple white wool tunic.

-The High Sparrow is not a point of view character in the novels, so his actions are witnessed and interpreted through the eyes of other people, such as Cersei Lannister.
+The High Sparrow is not a point-of-view character in the novels, so his actions are witnessed and interpreted through the eyes of other people, such as Cersei Lannister.
 The High Sparrow is mostly a background character in the novels.